sematext/docs/docs/integration/docker.md

 Here's the list of Docker container events Sematext collects:

-### container lifecycle events
+### Container lifecycle events

 - Create – when a container is created
 - Start – when a container starts
 - Restart – when a container gets restarted
 - Stop – when a container stops
 - Oom – when a container runs out of memory
 - Pause – when a container gets paused
 - Unpause – when a container continues to run after a pause
 - Die – when the main process in a container dies
 - Kill – when the container gets killed
 - Destroy – when a container gets destroyed

 ### Container runtime events

 - Commit – when changes to the container filesystem are committed.
 Modifying deployed containers in production is not a common practice, therefore the commit could - indicate a “hack” and should be watched carefully.
 - Copy – when files are copied from/to a container.
 Could indicate a potential data leak.
-    - Attach – when a process connects to container console – somebody is reading your container logs …
+- Attach – when a process connects to container console – somebody is reading your container logs
 - Detach – when a process disconnects from container console streams
 - Exec – when a command is executed in container console, very helpful to investigate in potential hacker attacks
 - Export – when a container gets exported
 - Health_status – when health_status is checked
 - Rename – when a container gets renamed
 - Resize – when a container gets resized
 - Top – when somebody list top processes in a container
 - Update – when a container is updated e.g. with new labels

 ### Container image events

 - Delete – when an image gets deleted
 - Import – when an image gets imported
 - Load – when an image is loaded
 - Pull – when an image is pulled from a registry
 - Push – when an image is pushed to a registry
 - Save – when an image is saved
 - Tag – when an image is tagged with labels
 - Untag – when an image tag is removed

 ### Container plugin events

 - Enable – when a plugin gets enabled
 - Disable – when a plugin gets disabled
 - Install – when a plugin gets installed
 - Remove – when a plugin gets removed

 ### Container volume events

 - Create – when a volume is created
 - Destroy – when a volume gets destroyed
 - Mount – when a volume is mounted to a container
 - Unmount – when a volume is removed from a container

 ### Container network events

 - Create – when a  network is created
 - Connect – when a container connects to a network
 - Remove – when the network is removed
 - Destroy – when a network is destroyed
 - Disconnect – when a container disconnects from a network

 ### Docker daemon events

 - Reload

 ### Docker services, nodes, secrets, and config events

 - Create – on the creation of a resource
 - Remove – on the removal of a resource
 - Update – on the creation of a resource

 ![](../images/integrations/docker/events.png)